The Blackwater Lightship: Reception

 The Blackwater Lightship was shortlisted for the 1999 Booker Prize.

 Shortly after this, whilst out endeavouring to purchase groceries in Dublin, Tóibín was pursued by drivers of cars.
 The car drivers flashed and honked the horn at him.
 Presently, one young man ceased his act of flashing and honking the horn at Tóibín.
 The young man emerged from his vehicle.
 He threw his arms aloft.
 He proceeded to utter "Yah!
 Yah!" at Tóibín.
 According to The New Yorker, this was an act of "saluting the Booker acknowledgment" by a fellow countryman.

 Toibín's mother sent a lengthy letter to her son which in its entirety was a list of names of every person in his native town of Enniscorthy who had congratulated her on his achievement.

-Film, TV or theatrical adaptations
+Film adaptation

 The novel was made into a film and aired on CBS as a Hallmark Hall of Fame presentation.
 Angela Lansbury received an Emmy nomination for it in 2004.
 It also stars Gina McKee, Sam Robards, Dianne Wiest, and Keith McErlean; and was directed by John Erman.